 Measure Details How did you spend your service pupil premium allocation last academic year?
-Ensuring access to breakfast club and after-school provision What was the impact of that spending on service pupil premium eligible pupils?
-Social interaction with peers to ensure high self-esteem
+Ensuring access to breakfast club and after-school provision.
+Participation in residential visits What was the impact of that spending on service pupil premium eligible pupils?
+Social interaction with peers to ensure high self-esteem Opportunities to engage in extra-curricular activities